In Cases of Nursing Home Neglect, Fines Are Often Not Enough

-Posted on behalf of Mark F. Griffin of D'Amico & Pettinicchi, LLC on Feb 13, 2015 in Nursing Home Neglect
+Posted on behalf of Mark F. Griffin of D'Amico & Pettinicchi, LLC on Feb 13, 2015 in Nursing Home Abuse

 There is no question that nursing homes fulfill a need in today’s society.
 As the baby boomer generation continues to grow older, they, as well as family members, begin to contemplate what their living arrangements will look like.
 While the answer of course varies depending on each person’s circumstances, nursing homes and assisted facilities are, or most definitely will be, a part of that conversation for many.